omgmog/omgmog.github.com/_posts/2013/2013-05-01-meta-post-about-making-this-blog-responsive-and-not-using-px.md

 ---
+comments_issue: 63

-title: "Meta post about making this blog responsive and not using px"
+title: Meta post about making this blog responsive and not using px
-tags: ["project", "code", "github", "software", "meta", "usability", "javascript", "jekyll", "development"]
+tags:
+  - project
+  - code
+  - github
+  - software
+  - meta
+  - usability
+  - javascript
+  - jekyll
+  - development
 ---
 If you're a returning visitor to _blomg_ you might notice some changes to the design.